 Table of Contents

 You’re pregnant!
-After the wave of emotions that arrive, your thoughts will eventually turn to clothes.
+After the initial wave of emotion, your thoughts will eventually turn to clothes.
 What are you supposed to wear for the next nine months?
 Listen to popular media, and you might think you need a whole new wardrobe.